Avail LLP Chartered Professional Accountants

-- Provided to members of the organization’s audit committee and board of directors, and others in the company that might not otherwise have access to the information, in the course of communicating aspects of the results of our audit; and
+- provided to members of the organization’s audit committee and board of directors, and others in the company that might not otherwise have access to the information, in the course of communicating aspects of the results of our audit; and;

-The firm regularly and systematically destroys, erases, or makes anonymous personal information no longer required to fulfill the identified collection purposes, and no longer required by laws and regulations.
+Avail regularly and systematically destroys, erases, or makes anonymous personal information no longer required to fulfill the identified collection purposes, and no longer required by laws and regulations.

-The firm endeavors to keep accurate, complete, and up-to-date, personal information in its possession or control, to the extent required to meet the purposes for which it was collected.
+Avail endeavors to keep accurate, complete, and up-to-date, personal information in its possession or control, to the extent required to meet the purposes for which it was collected.

-The firm protects the privacy of personal information in its possession or control by using security safeguards appropriate to the sensitivity of the information.
+Avail protects the privacy of personal information in its possession or control by using security safeguards appropriate to the sensitivity of the information.

 Physical security (e.g., restricted access, locked rooms and filing cabinets) is maintained over personal information stored in hard copy form.
 Partners and team members are authorized to access personal information based on client assignment and quality control responsibilities.